GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Output

-The tool reports static linkage errors for the input class path, annotated with _reachability_.
+The tool reports static linkage errors for the input class path.
 Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types:

   - _Missing class_: a class reference causes a static missing class error.